bitrise-io/devcenter/_articles/en/reviews/ship-androiddraft.md

 * View and edit all the details of a given build version, including a description, screenshots, and the most important parameters, such as the app size or the supported device types.
 * Install a given build version directly from the Ship page for testing, or share it with a third party.
 * Deploy a given build version to App Store Connect and/or the Play Store, once you set up publishing.
-* Switch between platforms on the Version page in the case of cross-platform projects.
+* Switch between platforms on the **Version History** page in the case of cross-platform projects.

 ## Publishing an app with Ship